 The clearance between the brake pads and brake discs is adjusted automatically as the brake pads wear.
 The only maintenance that is required is replacement of the brake pads when they show excessive wear.
-Check the condition of each of the brake pads as follows:
+Check the thickness of each of the brake pads as follows:

-- Remove a front wheel.

-- 2. Measure each brake pad thickness.

-- 3. If thickness of either brake pad friction material is less than 1.0 mm (0.039 in.), take the ATV to an authorized dealer to have brake pads replaced.
+- 1. Remove a front wheel. - 2.
+Measure the thickness of each brake pad. - 3.
+If thickness of either brake pad is less than 1.0 mm (0.039 in.), take the ATV to an authorized dealer to have brake pads replaced.